Can Donald Trump still run for president after charges over 2020 election?

 Republican former president faces federal indictments in Florida and DC and criminal and civil cases in both New York and Georgia

-Donald Trump is now the subject of no fewer than four criminal cases at a time when he is also hot on the trail of another stint in the White House.
+Donald Trump is now the subject of four criminal cases at a time when he is also hot on the trail of another stint in the White House.

 The former president was indicted, again, by a grand jury in Georgia on Monday 14 August – less than a month after Justice Department special counsel Jack Smith unveiled federal charges against him for his alleged efforts to overturn the 2020 election.

-Note: This story was updated on 24 August 2023 to reflect new developments